 Crime is a serious offense that warrants invoking Florida Eviction laws.
 However,it is worth noting that the Florida Eviction process timelines do change if there is a crime involved.

 When lease agreement terms expire,you have the right to evict a renter without any cause.
 If they refuse to move out after the lease has expired, you can file a lawsuit against them with the help of an Eviction lawyer.

 Different Ways to Prevent an Eviction

-The best-case scenario in a landlord-tenant dispute is to agree before filing any lawsuits.
+The best-case scenario in a dispute is to agree before filing any lawsuits.
 So far, we’ve shown you what rights a landlord has according to the law.
-Now, let’s take a look at some of the ways tenants can prevent or delay an Eviction in Florida.
+Now, let’s take a look at some of the ways Tenants can prevent or delay an Eviction.

 - Attend the court proceedings